Know Your Strengths

 To use Traitify:

-- Answer a few questions (takes only a few minutes).
+- Answer a few questions (this takes only a few minutes).

 O*Net is an online database that describes careers in terms of the skills and knowledge required, how the work is performed, and typical work settings.